SubramanyamSahoo/Subramanyam-Sahoo.github.io/README.md

 ## Special Note - Currently I am more focused into "AI safety and Alignment".
+If you have good resources please mail it to "sahoo2vec@gmail.com"
 I plan to explore several key areas, including (but not limited to)
 - Deep Reinforcement Learning (Reward hacking/Misspecificatiom)
 - LLM Evaluations
 - Scalable Oversight/Control
 - Knowledge Graphs for Reasoning and planning
-- AI Governance/Policy.
+- AI Governance/Policy
-* If you have good resources please mail it to "sahoo2vec@gmail.com"

 ## Currently Learning :
 - Reinforcement Learning (University of Alberta ~ Coursera)